 What we do need is more research.
 "We need to understand more about the disease in order to treat and prevent it," says Dr. Potter.
 "In order for this to happen, women have to speak up.
 If you have breast implants, you need to be an advocate for your own health."

 If you're considering getting implants, educating yourself about what exactly you're putting into your body is key, says Dr. Potter.
 "You need to know whether the implant is textured or smooth on the outside, what type of material is filling the implant (saline or silicone), the shape of the implant (round or teardrop), the name of the manufacturer, and the year the implant was placed," she explains.
 "Ideally, you will have a card from your surgeon with this information and the serial number of the implants."
 This will help you in the event that there's a recall on the implant or if you experience an adverse reaction.

 It's also important to know that the breast implant industry itself is taking some steps in response to these claims to make women feel safer.
 "Some new implants now have warranties that cover the medical costs of the testing for BIA-ALCL," says Dr. Potter.

 But on a broader level, it's important for women to know that implants aren't perfect and that there may be other options available to them.
 "In my own practice, I have seen a dramatic shift away from implant-based breast reconstruction toward reconstruction that doesn't use an implant at all.
 In the future, I hope to see cutting-edge surgery available to all women, including women who want to enhance their breasts for cosmetic reasons, without needing an implant at all," she says.

-Bottom line: While this report does raise some red flags it's also starting an important dialogue and encouraging medical professionals to take women's symptoms more seriously.
+Bottom line: This report raises some red flags.
+It's also opening an important dialogue with medical professionals to take women's symptoms more seriously.